stefanpenner/ember-app-kit/README.md

 * server
   * The express server has been exposed and now lives under this directory.
+  * This essentially replaces the API Stub in favor of a real Express App, so you can now enhnace and customize the static server or develop the API and turn it into a full-stack solution, like MEAN.

 Once this step is done, ember-cli will attempt to upgrade your project.
 When its done, run ember server, and you're done!